 Use the Search field on the top right corner of the Object Browser to search for the service you need to add.
 It will search on Name (name of Object), Activity and Type (Object Category, Object Class and Menu Group).

-Make sure to set the View to All to search on all types of objects (Object Class, Service, Material…) when not sure where the service you are looking for belongs.
+Make sure to set the View to "All" to search on all types of objects (Object Class, Service, Material…) when not sure where the item you are looking for belongs.
+Same goes to Division (if licensed): set it to "Any Division" when searching or choose a specific Division, depending on your configurations and workflows.

-You can select Day or Hour under Rates to see the price in that specific unit.
+You can switch the Rates selector to Day or Hour to see the prices in that specific unit.

-In this example, part of this Project is to do some digitizing, so the Object Class 'Offline' is added with activity 'Digitizing - Hour'.
+In this example, part of this Project is to do some offline editing, so the Object Class 'Offline' is added with activity 'Editing - Day'.

-At this point the '2 hours' of digitizing are just an estimate since the actual work has not begun yet.
-The unit can be changed from Hours to Days under the “Qty (Budget)” column, by clicking directly on the unit name or on the drop-down arrow next to the unit name .
+At this point the '1 day' of editing is just an estimate since the actual work has not begun yet.
+The unit can be changed from Days to Hours under the “Qty (Budget)” column, by clicking directly on the unit name or on the drop-down arrow next to the unit name.

 Adding a Budget Detail